Annisa M. P. Rochadiat

 Graduate Research Assistant in Detroit, Michigan

-Annisa is currently intrigued by the role of new media technologies in shaping the formation and perpetuation of contemporary expressions of religiosity among individuals who identify as Muslim and reside in predominantly non-Muslim societies.
-Her research includes the Muslim online matchmaking phenomenon, where she examined the lived experience of a group of Muslim American women in utilizing websites and mobile apps for mate selection and courtship, and a survey on implicit bias, media use, and the political attitudes of Muslim Americans.
+As an aspiring social scientist, Annisa is currently intrigued by the role of social computing technologies in shaping the formation and perpetuation of contemporary expressions of identity among individuals who identify as Muslim and reside in predominantly non-Muslim societies, such as North America.
+Her past research includes the Muslim online matchmaking phenomenon and a study on implicit bias, media use, and the political attitudes of U.S. Muslims.

 A Jakarta-native transplant in Detroit since 2013, Annisa considers herself an avid globetrotter, gourmand, and polyglot.